Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: From phase-field crystal to the amplitude expansion

-where for simplicity $\Gi$ is given a single subscript $m$ and $\cc$ is the complex conjugate.
+where for simplicity $\Gi$ is given a single subscript $m$ and $\cc$ is the complex conjugate, highlighting the minimal set of amplitudes to be considered to approximate $n$.
 The free energy and the evolution law for the amplitudes can be obtained by exploiting the coarse-graining procedure introduced in Sec.~\ref{sec:derivation}, i.e. by integration over the unit cell of the phase-field crystal energy density \eqref{eq:F_PFC}, with $n$ expressed through its amplitude expansion, Eq.~\eqref{eq:nnn} \cite{MajaniemiPRB2007,Majaniemi2009,Chan2009,Provatas2010,Ofori-Opoku2013}.

 To provide a general form of the free energy, consider separately the different powers of $n$ entering Eq.~\eqref{eq:F_PFC}, namely $n^k( \{\eta_m \},\{ \eta_m^*\})\rightarrow \zeta_k$.
 After averaging over a unit cell the following results emerge,